sgalikeeva/COVID19_PPPLoans_And_Denver_Businesses/README.md

 The Yelp Fusion API has a limit of calling 1000 entries.
 To increase the amount of data, a zip code parameter was used.
 The zip code parameter is not strict and pulls a substantial number of duplicates which had to be removed.
 To ensure that a wide variety of businesses were pulled, category parameters were set for each call as the default is restaurants.

-The PPP Loan data from the Small Business Administration had many misspellings in the business name and duplicates due to the same business receiving a PPP loan twice at different times during the pandemic.
+The PPP Loan data from the Small Business Administration had many misspellings in the business name.
 The business names also included extra characters like LLC, Inc, Corp, commas, periods, etc. A lot of time was spent cleaning the data to ensure the business names would match up when the data was combined.
-We removed all the extra characters, duplicates and null values.
+We removed all the extra characters and null values.
 After all the cleaning and removing of duplicats and null values our dataset shrunk from ??? to 1357.

 - Description of preliminary feature engineering and preliminary feature selection, including the decision-making process